Scaling GEMM with Warp Specialization and Clusters#

 from tvm.tirx.layout import TileLayout, S, TLane, TCol, tid_in_wg

-from tvm.tirx.cuda.operator.tile_primitive.tma_utils import tma_shared_layout, SwizzleMode
+from tvm.backend.cuda.tile_primitive.tma_utils import mma_shared_layout, SwizzleMode

-from tvm.tirx.lang.pipeline import TMABar, TCGen05Bar, MBarrier, PipelineState
+from tvm.backend.cuda.lang.pipeline import TMABar, TCGen05Bar, MBarrier, PipelineState

-from tvm.tirx.lang.tile_scheduler import ClusterPersistentScheduler2D
+from tvm.backend.cuda.lang.tile_scheduler import ClusterPersistentScheduler2D

 SM_COUNT = 148 # Number of SMs on NVIDIA B200 GPU